zanuka/jcommander/README.md

 ## JCommander
-##### v0.1.7
+##### v0.1.8

-JCommander is a Sublime Text package focused on js helpers, dust helpers, modules and templates.
+JCommander is a Sublime Text package focused on js helpers, dust helpers, modules and other handy completions.

 ### Requirements